foundersandcoders/express-handlebars-workshop/README.md

 **Open up src/model/index.js and take a look.
 We will use this list for creating our fruits page.**

-6. Now go back to src/controllers/fruits.js and require in the model of fruits.
+6. Now go back to `./src/controllers/fruits.js` and require in the model of fruits.
     ```js
     const fruits = require('./../model/index');
     ```

     ```res.render``` also takes an object as an optional second argument.
 Within the view (e.g the hbs file being rendered) values passed in on the options object will be available as variables named after the object keys.
 This allows us to insert values or use values along with handlebars helpers (see below!) to otherwise customise the view.

-7.Change the render function in ```fruits.js``` to the following:
+7. Change the render function in ```fruits.js``` to the following:

     ```js
     exports.get = (req, res) => {